shuozhixu/CMS-EAM_2025/README.md

 Two files needed for RMSAD calculations can be found in the `rmsad/` directory in this GitHub repository.
 Take the CSRO structure of MoNbTa as an example:

-- Run a LAMMPS simulation with `lmp_pure.in`, `data.MoNbTa_CSRO`, and the appropriate interatomic potential file, yielding two dump files: `dump.alloy_sorted` and `dump.pure_sorted`.
+- Run a LAMMPS simulation with `lmp_relax2unrelax.in`, `data.MoNbTa_CSRO`, and the appropriate interatomic potential file, yielding two dump files: `dump.relax` and `dump.unrelax`.
 The first dump file contains the same relaxed atomic positions as `data.MoNbTa_CSRO` except that atoms are sorted by their IDs in the former.
 The second dump file, also sorted, is for a pure metal containing atoms in their unrelaxed positions.
 - Follow Equation 3 of [Song et al.](https://doi.org/10.1103/PhysRevMaterials.1.023404) to calculate the RMSAD.
 That equation is implemented in the python code `RMSAD.py`.
 Run it together with the two dump files.

 ## GSFE